-A domain, often known as a URL or site address, is what helps users find your website while browsing the Internet.
-If you think of your website as a house, then a domain is the house's address.
+A domain, often known as a URL or site address, is what helps users find your website while browsing the internet.
+If you think of your website as a house, then a domain is like the house’s address.

 Choose a Great Domain Name

 If you're just getting started with the world of domains and websites, your first step might be to choose a great domain name for your site.
 Consider the following tips when beginning your search.